checkrd

 typescript

-import { withCheckrd } from "checkrd/integrations/cloudflare";
+import { withCheckrd } from "checkrd/cloudflare";

-import { checkrdMiddleware } from "checkrd/integrations/ai-sdk";
+import { checkrdMiddleware } from "checkrd/ai-sdk";

 import { generateText, wrapLanguageModel } from "ai";